hyochan/hackatalk-website/docs/development/authentication.md

 sidebar_label: Authentication
 ---

 We mainly use [json web token](https://jwt.io) to verify our user.
-This is very efficient to handle multi-device(phone, tablet, pc) users.
+This is very efficient in handling multi-device(phone, tablet, pc) users.

 ## Resolvers

 ### Mutations

-Above are mutations you can find
+Below are the mutations you can find in our development server.

 #### Register user
-You can use `signUp` mutation to registers user to `HackaTalk` and get user info.
-Note that the token is not delivered directly just by `signUp` mutation.
-User needs to `sign in` in order to achieve the `jwt token`.
+You can use the `signUp` mutation to register users to `HackaTalk` and get user info.
+Note that the token is not delivered directly just by the `signUp` mutation.
+Users need to `sign in` in order to achieve the `jwt token`.

 #### Sign in user
-Users sign in into our application `HacakTalk` and this returns `AuthPayload` which we've defined.
-This returns `user` and `token` field.
-With the `token`, you should put that into `header` like below so that the server knows that user is signed in.
+Users sign in into `HackaTalk` and this returns `AuthPayload` which we've defined.
+This returns a `user` and `token` field.
+Put the `token` into the `header` as below so that the server knows the user is signed in.
 ```
 {
    "authorization: "{returned_user_token}"
 }
 ```

-There are 2 types if signing in currently.
+There are 2 types of ways to sign in.

 1. Sign in with email

-   `signInEmail` mutation let user of `HackaTalk` sign in with `email` and `password`.
-However, if the `user`'s email is not `verified`, the client app will direct user to verify email.
+   `signInEmail` mutation lets users of `HackaTalk` sign in with an `email` and `password`.
+However, if the `user`'s email is not `verified`, the client's app will direct users to their verify email.
 In this case, you should [verify user's email](#verify-email).

-2. Sign in with social account
+2. Sign in with a social account

-   We provide signing in user with social account.
+   We provide a social account sign-in.
 We are currently supporting below.

    * Facebook - `signInWithFacebook`
    * Apple - `signInWithApple`
    * Google - `signInWithGoogle`

    > We are not providing any `redirect` url approach like in [facebook login flow](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow).
-Social authentication providers use to redirect url after user's authentication completes.
-If we direct this approach in `HackaTalk`, we should open up the new browser for mobile applications.
-We don't like this workflow so we want each client to receive social provider's `access_token` by themselves and then request to our server with that `access_token`.
-Therefore our `schema` is designed as below.
+Social authentication providers redirect the url after user's authentication completes.
+If we use this approach in `HackaTalk`, we should have to open up a new browser for mobile applications.
+We don't like this workflow so instead , we will we require each client to receive a social provider's `access_token` by themselves and then send a request to our server with that `access_token`.
+Our `schema` is designed as below.

    ```graphql
    signInWithFacebook(accessToken: String!): AuthPayload!